Go4Overwatch (PC) Europe Cup #86

-One substitute is allowed to play for your team during a cup, starting with the next series.
-Substitutes cannot begin playing in a series that has already begun.
+One substitute is allowed to play for your team during a cup, starting with the next map.
+Substitutes cannot begin playing on a map that has already been started.
 Keep in mind that the substitute must have been on the team roster before the cup started.

 2.8.
 No show